-A dune lake set within a pastoral catchment but has been recently fenced around much of the perimeter.
+Kapoai is a dune lake set within a pastoral catchment on the Pouto peninsula.
+The lake has recently been fenced around much of the perimeter.
 There is an inlet at the northern end of the lake, draining approximately 2 km of pasture to the north-east.

 The catchment surrounding this lake is mostly pasture, with 30% pine plantation and some areas of scrub.
 The lake perimeter is fenced.
 Grass carp were introduced in May 2009 to eradicate Egeria and Ceratophyllum demersum (hornwort).
 Fencing off the lake to exclude cattle from the large emergent beds surrounding much of this lake has created […]

 A small dune lake on the Pouto Peninsula with a depth 9.5 m, set in a pastoral catchment.

 Lake Wainui is a small 4.8 hectare dune lake with a maximum depth of 10.5 m, located on the Pouto Peninsula.
 The lake is surrounded by pastoral land.
 A narrow riparian edge has recently been fenced to exclude livestock which should enable emergent vegetation to establish (source lawa.co.nz).

 This is a small dune lake on the Poutu Peninsula surrounded by pine forest.

 Lake Humuhumu is the deepest Pouto lake, with a maximum depth of 15.2 m.
 This large dune lake (129.1 hectares) is situated in a catchment dominated by pasture, with pine forestry on the western side of the lake and scattered pockets of kanuka scrub (source www.lawa.co.nz).